Leasehold service charges explained

 You pay ground rent to your freeholder for the land your home is on.

-Make sure your solicitor checks and tells you about ground rent in the lease when you buy.
+Make sure your solicitor checks and tells you about ground rent when you buy.

 Some ground rents can increase quickly.